kassbohm/hib-snippets/README.md

 # hib-snippets

- hib-snippets is a collection of Python snippets for the tasks from the book "Engineering Mechanics - Dynamics" by R.C.
+ hib-snippets is a collection of Python snippets for the tasks from the books:

+ * "Engineering Mechanics - Dynamics" by R.C.
 Hibbeler.

 ## Usage